Surrogation: Further studies

+In a related study, Black, Meservy, Tayler, Williams, and Brock Kirwan (neuroscientist) use fMRI technology to investigate how surrogation happens at a neurocognitive level.
+Their study provides evidence that the neurocognitive process involved when considering strategies is similar to the processes when considering abstract words, and that the processes involved when considering measures is similar to the processes when considering concrete words.
+They provide further evidence that surrogation is an involuntary mistake that can be overcome with effort.

 Other studies have evaluated the intentionality of surrogation among executive management.
 Jeff Reinking, Vicky Arnol, and Steve G. Sutton demonstrate through an exploratory cross-sectional field study with 27 executive to mid-level managers that executive management intentionally designs dashboards to achieve strategy surrogation.
 The evidence supports that the impact of this intentional surrogation appears to arise through operational managers' beliefs that dashboard measures align with organizational strategy and lead to improved managerial and organizational performance.
 However, Reinking, Arnol, and Sutton point out that this relationship between the perceived alignment of performance measures and managerial and organizational performance is mediated by the quality of the dashboard and information.

 These field tests were followed by another study evaluating the use of KPI (key performance indicator) dashboards by management.
 The results showed that two primary constructs, strategy alignment and interactive management control, are important factors impacting the extent of dashboard use, perceived managerial performance, and perceived organizational performance.
 Operational managers perceive that dashboards focused on specifically tailored KPIs lead to both improved managerial and organizational performance.
 As a result, the study suggests that intentional strategy surrogation may have beneficial effects at the lower operational levels in an organization.

 Surrogation is conceptually related to Plato's Allegory of the Cave in that people are failing to distinguish the shadow (i.e. the measure) from the form (i.e. the construct).

 Surrogation is also related to Baudrillard's concept of simulacra, in his order-of-simulacra theory.
 The connection to this concept is discussed in Macintosh, Shearer, Thornton and Welker (2000).